Data Protection Policy

 I sincerely hope that you have no cause for a complaint with the service you receive from me, but if you do, then you should note the following information:

-- My notarial practice is regulated by the Faculty of the Archbishop of Canterbury:
+- My notarial practice is regulated through the Faculty Office of the Archbishop of Canterbury:

 The Faculty Office